-- (ASTRONOMY) The angular distance
+- (ASTRONOMY) Altitude in astronomy is the angular distance

 of a celestial body above or below the observer's horizon,

 measured vertically.
 Altitude is 0° at the horizon and 90° at